huggingface/exporters/MODELS.md

 **GPT2 / DistilGPT2**

-Needs to be exported with `use_legacy_format=True`.
 Does not work with flexible sequence length and therefore does not support `use_past`.

 - ✅ GPT2Model
 - ➖ GPT2DoubleHeadsModel